shfwnz/notori/README.md

 ## 🚀 Features

-- Add, edit, and delete notes
+- Add and delete notes
 - Responsive UI with Web Components
+- Animation with sweetalert and animejs
 - Built with Webpack for modularity

 ## 🛠 Installation & Running